phayes/sagent/README.md

 # sagent
 Generate an re-usable ssh-agent for ssh key forwarding

-This is a small script to generate a reusable ssh-agent for use with ssh key forwarding

 The classic use-case is to do git pull on a remote server without sending your ssh keys

 ```bash